 In the following blog, we present the beginner’s guide to KVM on Ubuntu.

-What is KVM hypervisor?
+What is a KVM hypervisor?

 KVM hypervisor enables full virtualisation capabilities.
 It provides each VM with all typical services of the physical system, including virtual BIOS (basic input/output system) and virtual hardware, such as processor, memory, storage, network cards, etc. As a result, every VM completely simulates a physical machine.